Ironikus/wp-webhooks/readme.txt

 * Send data on login, register, update, new post, update post and more
 * Add multiple Webhooks for each trigger and also for the actions
 * Test all of the available triggers with a single click
+* Test all of the available actions within the plugin
 * Fully translatable and ready for multilingual sites
 * Full WPML Support
 * Advanced Developer Hooks